 Overall Temperature: The Finnish Sauna Society recommends temps of 85-100°c at the bathers heads and at least 65°c at their feet – for health, enjoyment and hygiene.
 To insure this they often place thermostats for electric sauna heaters where they will best approximate the temp at users heads – typically on a wall 12” below the ceiling and 12-20” to the right or left of the heater.

 Someone at Underwriter’s Laboratories in the U.S. appears to have decided that the highest temp for U.S. saunas is to be 90°c – and not at bathers heads but at the hottest point (3” below the ceiling directly over the heater).
-The result is maximums of 70-80°c at bather’s heads, 50-75°c at the sitting bench and 35-70°c at the foot (lower) bench.
+The result is maximums of 70-80°c at bather’s heads and 35-70°c at the foot (lower) bench.
 These temps are much lower than recommended for health and enjoyment.
 Most concerning though is that these temps are too low to provide for very critical hygiene.
 Saunas are breading grounds for mold and bacteria, the high heat and resulting low humidity is needed to kill them.
-The bad air we experience in the U.S. is not just suffocatingly high CO2 but mold and other stuff allowed to grow because of limitations on proper temperatures.
-Lower temps may also cause some people to stay in longer and so exacerbate our CO2 problems.
+The bad air we experience in the U.S. is not just suffocatingly high CO2 but mold and bacteria allowed to grow because of limitations on proper temperatures.
+Lower temps also cause people to stay in longer and so exacerbate our already bad CO2 problems.
 In their ignorance of sauna, this person at UL is likely making our saunas actually less safe and less healthy.

-Being above the top of the rocks generally results in a more even, enveloping and comfortable heat.
+Being above the top of the stones generally results in a more even, enveloping and comfortable heat.

-New ventilation strategies such as mechanized exhaust below the benches are also improving on this though even with this proper bench heights is still required.
+Better ventilation strategies such as fresh air supply above the heater with mechanized exhaust below the benches are also improving on this though even with this proper bench heights are still required.

 A major sauna manufacturer wanted me to build just such a warm room with bad air.
-I and my dealer (thanks Devin and Jey) had to fight them every step of the way as they wanted the benches too low, overall temps too low and a ventilation system that doesn’t ventilate well resulting in high levels of CO2.
+I and my dealer (thanks Devin and Jey) had to fight them every step of the way as they wanted the ceiling no more than 7’, benches too low, overall temps too low and a ventilation system that doesn’t ventilate well resulting in high levels of CO2.

 But it’s not just this one manufacturer.
 These problems are pervasive throughout North America.
-Many people in North America build saunas with zero ventilation and most of the rest with poor ventilation.
+Many people in North America build saunas with zero ventilation and the rest with poor ventilation.